VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 The team had the following goals for their acceptance testing approach:

-* The acceptance tests should be clearly and unambiguously expressed in a format that the somain expert could understand.
+* The acceptance tests should be clearly and unambiguously expressed in a format that the domain expert could understand.
 * It should be possible to execute the acceptance tests automatically.

 To achieve these goals the team used [SpecFlow][specflow].